selimkoc/eddLoginRegisterRedirectBack/README.md

 < /a >

-Add custom_shortcodes.php to your functions.php as incluede.
+Add custom_shortcodes.php to your functions.php as include.
 And add js to be loaded on your file after jquery library is loaded.